KonnorRogers/snowpack-plugin-rollup-bundle/README.md

 docker-compose run --rm web bash -c "yarn build && yarn test"
 ```

-### Limitations

-Currently, as far as I can tell, Rollup does not support nested entrypoints.
-For example:

-`build/entrypoints/nested/index.js`

-Will just be emitted to

-`build/entrypoints/index.js`

-via Rollup.
-I'm not aware of any workarounds currently.

 ## Roadmap

 - [x] Change hashing from `x.hash.ext` to `x-hash.ext`